Technology and regulation have a dance of ice and fire

 When Marie Curie won the Nobel Prize for the discovery of Radium in 1903, she also suffered from the consequences of being on the bleeding edge— she was on the receiving end of aplastic anemia and died due to harmful exposure due to radioactive exposure.
 But then again, the field of radiology was invented giving birth to various other innovations.
 A gift to humanity that kept on giving.

-We see this continue to happen, even now with the advent of biohacking, where we see some of us taking early risks.
+We see this continue to happen, even now with the advent of biohacking, where we see some of us taking early risks in the middle of a promising technology that’s just taking shape.

 However, as research progresses, we may see more instances of genetic modifications that push the boundaries of human capabilities, reminiscent of the X-Men but grounded in real scientific advancements.

-And for any such ‘frightening technology’ being discussed and implemented, we have the ‘big daddy regulators’ trying to give a pushback to its accelerationism.
+And for any such ‘frightening technology’ being discussed and implemented, we have the ‘big daddy regulators’ trying to give a pushback on this accelerationism by applying screeching brakes.
 If the challenge trials represented the tech innovation led approach towards solving the global pandemic.
 The regulatory approach would be stringent lockdowns implemented by various countries (especially China and UK).

 We see dangers of regulatory capture all around with FDA and European Medicines Agency (EMA), but there are various merits of a healthy dose of regulation.
 Despite the backlash against European regulation, we see its merits when it comes to food regulation, where Europeans have better life expectancy and have lesser preventable deaths compared to Americans.
 This is majorly because of Europe’s EFSA where food regulatory policies focusing on additives to be proven safe before approval, whereas US FDA allowing food additives unless proven harmful.

-The dance between regulation and innovation mirrors our pond’s delicate equilibrium: push too far towards unrestrained technological acceleration and we risk drowning in toxic algal blooms of unforeseen consequences, yet too much regulatory stagnation leaves us with a lifeless pond unable to sustain new growth.
+Coming back to the story of the delicate equilibrium of the biosphere in ponds, the dance between regulation and innovation quite mirrors this delicatedness: if you push it too far, there might be unrestrained technological acceleration and we risk drowning in toxic algal blooms of unforeseen consequences, and yet too much regulatory stagnation leaves us with a lifeless pond unable to sustain new growth.

 Subscribe to get future posts via email (or grab the RSS feed).
 2-3 ideas every month across design and tech